carbonblack/cbapi-python/docs/index.rst

 --------------

-- **Consistent API for both Cb Response and Protection platforms** We now support Cb Enterprise Response and Protection users in the same API layer.
+- **Consistent API for both Cb Response and Protection platforms** We now support Cb Response and Protection users in the same API layer.
 Even better, the object model is the same for both; if you know one API you can easily transition to the other. cbapi hides all the differences between the two REST APIs behind a single, consistent Python-like interface.

 - **Enhanced Performance**
     cbapi now provides a built in caching layer to reduce the query load on the Carbon Black server.
 This is especially useful when taking advantage of cbapi's new "joining" features.
-You can transparently access, for example, the binary associated with a given process in Carbon Black Enterprise Protection.
+You can transparently access, for example, the binary associated with a given process in Cb Protection.
 Since many processes may be associated with the same binary, it does not make sense to repeatedly request the same binary information from the server over and over again.
 Therefore cbapi now caches this information to avoid unnecessary requests.